Blueprinting/backend/CONTRIBUTING.md

 ## Standards

-Blueprinting backend is PSR12 complient - PRs should be as well.
+Blueprinting backend is PSR12 compliant - PRs should be as well.
 Github actions should already validate this.
 Please also try keep your code coverage rating at 100% on PRs.